flipt-io/flipt-server-sdks/flipt-php/README.md

 This directory contains the PHP source code for the Flipt [server-side](https://www.flipt.io/docs/integration/server/rest) client.

+> [!NOTE]
+> If you are on the <https://github.com/flipt-io/flipt-php> repository, this is a mirror of the source code.
+Please file issues and pull requests against the [flipt-io/flipt-server-sdks](https://github.com/flipt-io/flipt-server-sdks) repository.

 ## Status

 This SDK status is `beta`, and there may be breaking changes between versions without a major version update.
 Therefore, we recommend pinning your installation of this package wherever necessary.